Faculty Guide

 You will receive official accommodation requests from DAO via email.

-After receiving approved accommodations from DAO, students must log in to the Accessible Information Management portal (AIM) and select approved accommodations for each class.
-Once your student completes this process, you will receive an Accommodation Action Plan via email listing the accommodations requested for your course.
+After receiving approved accommodations from DAO, students must log in to the Accessible Information Management portal (AIM) and select eligible accommodations for each class.
+Once your student completes this process, you will receive an Accommodation Action Plan via email listing their accommodations.

 ACTION ITEM: After receiving your Accommodation Action Plan, complete the steps needed to implement the accommodation.
 Review implementation responsibilities for common DAO accommodations.